simulacrum6/comment-vis/layout/README.md

 + [GloVe Embeddings](https://nlp.stanford.edu/projects/glove/) (preferably _840b, 300d_ variant)

 1. Install _Anaconda_ for the platform of your choice.
-2. Install environment, using `conda env -f layout_service.environment.yml`.
+2. Install environment, using `conda env create -f layout_service.environment.yml`.
 3. Download and store embeddings in `./embeddings`

 ***NOTE:*** In case you are not using the GloVe 840b, 300d variant of embeddings, you may need to change the path to the embeddings loaded in `./service.py`.